 Completing the form on Macc’s website doesn’t book you a vaccination – it gets your organisation’s contact details into the system and helps the team organising the vaccinations understand how much capacity is needed.

-2. Asymptomatic testing
+2. Rapid Covid testing

 What you need to do